zoriya/Opus/README.md

      - The MusicPlayer service, which is the most complicated but the most used.
 It's the one which manage the playback.
      - The Downloader, allowing you to download songs or playlists.
 This service is the one with the more UI callbacks.
      - The Sleeper which is the one managing the sleep timer.
+  - The Other folder which contains classes that are not really usful in itself but are needed.
+Like images transformaters (things that remove black borders in image, make them in circles...)

 If you find an issues or want to contribute to the project, open a request here.